 Tip:Check out our in-depth insurance exam guide for tips to help you pass on the first attempt.

 Step 4: Complete an Ohio Life Insurance License Application

 Once you pass the life insurance exam, you can apply for your Ohio life insurance license.
-The application fee is $15, and you must apply online via the NIPR.
+The application fee is $10 plus $5.60 transaction fee, and you must apply online via the NIPR.